KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MyPrayerTimes by htilburgs](https://github.com/htilburgs/MMM-MyPrayerTimes)

-1. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
+1. An error occurred while getting information from 'package.json': Error: Invalid version: "1.1"
 2. Recommendation: Found `new Date()` in file `MMM-MyPrayerTimes.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MyScoreboard by jclarke0000](https://github.com/jclarke0000/MMM-MyScoreboard)